-Since late 2023, Bolivia has been experiencing an accelerated and widespread inflationary process, with year-on-year inflation reaching 18.46% in May 2025 and sharp increases in both tradable goods —affected by the dual exchange rate— and non-tradables, as well as core inflation.
+Since late 2023, Bolivia has been experiencing an accelerated and widespread inflationary process, with year-on-year inflation reaching 23.96% in June 2025 and sharp increases in both tradable goods —affected by the dual exchange rate— and non-tradables, as well zas core inflation.
 The persistent fiscal deficit, financed by the Central Bank through monetary issuance, has weakened the exchange rate regime, eroded institutional credibility, and limited the BCB's ability to control inflation.
 Without credible fiscal consolidation and the restoration of the Central Bank's autonomy, inflationary pressures will continue to intensify.

 In recent years, Bolivia has experienced a persistent inability to maintain fiscal balance, exacerbated by its dependence on extraordinary revenues from natural resources.
 Moreover, in recent months, inflation has accelerated, surpassing double digits.
 This post analyzes, from a historical perspective, how recurring fiscal deficits and their financing through the Central Bank have contributed to inflationary cycles.
 Based on this diagnosis, two concrete proposals are presented—a fiscal rule and the reform of Article 22 of the BCB Law—as complementary measures to strengthen macroeconomic sustainability.